breatfr/kindroid/README.md

 2. Install [Violentmonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)

-3. In Kiwi Browser go on the script page you want install:
+3. In Kiwi Browser go on the script page you want install and install it like on computer:
 	-  [Kindroid AI: Chat page new features](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_chat_page_new_features_v1.xx.user.js)
-	-  [Kindroid AI: Selfies page new features](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_selfies_page_new_features_v1.xx.user.js) and install it like on computer
+	-  [Kindroid AI: Selfies page new features](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_selfies_page_new_features_v1.xx.user.js)

 4. Go on [Kindroid](https://kindroid.ai) website and click on `3 dots` on top right of the browser and check if Violentmonkey's scripts are enable.

 5. To update scripts do like on computer.